xhawk18/promise-cpp/Readme.md

 ### Defer::reject(const RET_ARG... &ret_arg);
 Reject the promise object with arguments, where you can put any number of ret_arg with any type.
-(Please be noted that it is a method of Defer object, which is different from the global resolve function.) for example --
+(Please be noted that it is a method of Defer object, which is different from the global reject function.) for example --

 ```cpp